-- Avoid that a specific failure can happen (e.g. no fast valve)
+- Avoid that a specific failure can happen (e.g. no fast vacuum valve if not absolutely required)

 - Detect failure at hardware level and stop beam operation

-- monitoring of the hardware

-- Detect initial consequence of failure with beam instrumentationbefore it is too late
+- Detect initial consequence of failure with beam instrumentationbefore it is too late...

 - Stop beam operation

 - stop injection

 - extract beam into beam dump block

 - stop beam by beam absorber / collimator

 - Elements in the protection systems

 - hardware monitoring and beam monitoring

 - beam dump (fast kicker magnet and absorber block)

 - collimators and beam absorbers

 - beam interlock systems with the logics and linking different systems